code-shaper/bullsfirst-tailwind/README.md

 The repository contains a sample stock trading application called Bullsfirst, which uses React as its base framework.
 It depends on a package called `ui-lib-react` for common reusable components like buttons and cards.
 All components in the app and the library are built using Tailwind CSS.
-A tailwind preset is available in `tailwind-utils` which is used by both, the app and the library. `tailwind-utils` also houses two brand palettes that can be used to configure the application's theme using CSS variables.
+A Tailwind preset is available in `tailwind-utils` which is used by both the app and the library. `tailwind-utils` also houses two brand palettes that can be used to configure the application's theme using CSS variables.